 I had just returned from an outstanding week in Chiang Mai and was on the final day of what had been a superb holiday.
 I was determined not to waste it.

 I struggled like crazy to get a taxi driver to take me to Lat Phrao, where R-BEC were based.
-After what seemed like a lifetime I found a willing youth.
-I asked him to go by toll road, which quickens up journeys in the city considerably.
+After what seemed like a lifetime, I found a willing youth.
+I asked him to go by the toll road, which quickens up journeys in the city considerably.

 We went down many large roads along with packed traffic.
-We sat for what seemed ages trying to cross Thanon Ramkhamhaeng and when we eventually did get across we hit an even heavier volume.
-We eventually reached Lat Phrao Road and passed a huge shopping mall.
+We sat for what seemed like ages trying to cross the junction approaching Bangkapi Mall, and when we eventually did get across, we hit an even heavier volume.
+We eventually reached Lat Phrao Road and passed the huge shopping mall.

 The trouble was that there was no entrance at the end of the soi I was in.
 I made frantic hand signals as best as I could to the youth in charge of the small open shop.
 He sent me around the corner, and there was the RBAC in all its glory, or at least it was there behind a wire gate which had a few locals watching through it for free.

 I didn't take his advice.
 Instead, I watched the last five minutes through the fence and took my photographs.
-The home side looked comfortable for their lead even in the few minutes of play I got to see.
+The home side looked comfortable with their lead, even in the few minutes of play I got to see.
 I later noted that the win kept them at the top of the table.
-Although I was later informed of the official attendance figure via Twitter, I had my suspicions which were growing by the match, that figures in Thailand could be shaved.
+Although I was later informed of the official attendance figure via Twitter, I had my suspicions, which were growing by the match, that figures in Thailand could be shaved.
 Clubs dodging paying tax?
 Surely not!?

 I set about trying to find a taxi to take me to my next port of call.
 Fortunately, the first driver was more than willing to take me to Din Daeng, especially when I said 'by highway krap', meaning by toll road, please!